z-shell/zsh-navigation-tools/README.md

 typing, only navigating.

 ## News
+* 09-05-2016
+  - New feature: n-help tool, available also from n-history via `H` key.
+It displays help screen with various information on `ZNT`.

 * 08-05-2016
   - Approximate matching – pressing `f` or `Ctrl-F` will enter "`FIX`" mode, in which `1` or `2` errors are allowed in what's searched.
 This utilizes